 No, I definitely can’t say that I was always interested in investing; I think when I was young my interests were sport, spent a lot of time playing table tennis and also touch football.
-Touch football was actually one of the main reasons why I got into investing too, because I wanted to have more time to play touch football.
+Touch football was actually one of the main reasons why I got into investing too because I wanted to have more time to play touch football.

 And then apart from that, I just spent all my youth either playing computer games or card games, so I had no real interest in investing.
 I would say my parents definitely had an influence.
-They were always of the mentality that save your money, use that wisely, use it to invest; but their idea of investing is very different to kind of our idea of investing.
-Their idea of investing was almost buy a house and pay it off.
+They were always of the mentality that saves your money, uses that wisely, use it to invest; but their idea of investing is very different to kind of our idea of investing.
+Their idea of investing was almost bought a house and pay it off.
 But at least they were kind of pointing you towards the idea that, yes, owning assets was the correct thing to do.
 So my parents were always in my ear when I was growing up, going, “save your money, when you have enough go and buy a property, but once you’ve bought that property go and save up for another five or ten years then buy another property”.
-So that was the push that they gave me and they kind of encouraged that, but it wasn’t until a little bit later when I was around twenty eight that I actually found property investing more seriously.
+So that was the push that they gave me and they kind of encouraged that, but it wasn’t until a little bit later when I was around twenty-eight that I actually found property investing more seriously.
 Going through, you know reading a couple of internet forums, speaking to other more experienced investors, that’s actually when it opened up my eyes to what’s actually possible in investing.

 Prior to property investing, Xia had several jobs, but none that he ever really wanted to do.